katasec/tableio/readme.md

 ## Connect to your DB

 The TableIO constructor `NewTableIO` creates a connection to your database and returns a handle to it.
-Pass in your database driver name and connection string:
+Sepcify your struct's type as a type parameter, for e.g., the below exampple passed `[hello]` as a type parameter:

 ```go
 helloTable, err := NewTableIO[Hello]("sqlite3", "test.db")
 ```

+Note the database drivername and connection string are also passed above.

 ## Create the table